futurehomeno/fimp-api/README.md

 sv   | out_bin_sw, out_lvl_sw, etc.   | service name
 ad   |                                | the address of the preceding type.

-Breaking down the example `pt:j1/mt:evt/rt:dev/rn:zw/ad:1/sv:out_bin_switch/ad:11_0`, this is the address specifying JSON v1 formatted events sent to a device using zwave with address 1, and the service `out_bin_sw` with address of 11_0.
-Note here that zwave actually has an address.
-This is normally set to 1, but in the case of the gateway having multiple instances of zwave, it can be another address.
+Breaking down the example `pt:j1/mt:evt/rt:dev/rn:zw/ad:1/sv:out_bin_switch/ad:11_0`, this is the address specifying JSON v1 formatted events sent to a device using Z-Wave with address 1, and the service `out_bin_sw` with address of 11_0.
+Note here that Z-Wave actually has an address.
+This is normally set to 1, but in the case of the gateway having multiple instances of Z-Wave, it can be another address.

 Lastly, not that each interface within a service share the same address and that a service can never have more than one interface of the same type.